nicksu100/puppet-openvpn/README.md

 OpenVPN is a widely-used ssl vpn.
 This module creates the OpenVPN server and client configurations for puppet managed machines.
-Because I am using puppet keys this module enforces the use of tls-auth see tls-auth(#tls-auth)
+Because I am using puppet keys this module enforces the use of tls-auth see [tls-auth](#tls-auth)

 ##Server Setup